Double well potentials and quantum gates: Quantum gate for two fermions

 and similarly for $ |10 \rangle$ and $ |11 \rangle$.
-Thus we write the quantum computational basis states in terms of the 4 eigenstates of two spin-$1/2$ particles (which are degenerate for zero tunnelling) as:
+Thus we write the quantum computational basis states in terms of the four eigenstates of two spin one-half particles (which are degenerate for zero tunneling) as

+The barrier between the wells can be altered by changing the intensity or separation of the two laser beams used to form the double well potential.
 When the barrier is lowered slowly, $\Psi_{\mathrm{space}}^{(-)}$ and $\Psi_{\mathrm{space}}^{(+)}$ adiabatically evolve into $\Psi_{\mathrm{a}}$ and $\Psi_{\mathrm{b}}$ respectively, which are no longer degenerate.
-Further details are given in Hayes {\it et al} \cite{Hayes} (see also Table~\ref{abcdstates}), but to understand the operation of the gate all we need to know that a phase difference accumulates between these states as they have different eigenenergies during the gate operation.
-Thus if the barrier is lowered for a certain period and then raised again (to switch off the tunneling), the wave function that starts as $|\,01\,\rangle$ becomes
+Further details are given in Ref.~\onlinecite{Hayes} (see also Table~\ref{abcdstates}).
+To understand the operation of the gate all we need to know is that a phase difference accumulates between these states because they have different eigenenergies during the gate operation.
+Thus if the barrier is lowered for a certain interval and then raised again (to switch off the tunneling), the wave function that starts as $|01\rangle$ becomes

 Controlling the process so that the accrued phase shift $\Delta \varphi = \pi$ causes this state to evolve into